alopez/alopez.github.com/email.md

   on this page.

 Are you a personal tutee in need of advice or support?
-: I'll reply as soon as I am able.
-I can't always reply right away, so please be patient awaiting a response.
-If you want to book a meeting, you can use [this page](https://calendly.com/adamlopez/pt/).
+: Email <alopez.nlproc@gmail.com>.
+I'll reply as soon as I am able.
+  I can't always reply right away, and in very busy times (like the start of the semester) it may take a couple of days, so please be patient awaiting a response.
+If you are emailing to book a meeting, please use [this page](https://calendly.com/adamlopez/pt/).
 (Note: If you are not a PT, please do not book meetings this way; this link is for PTs only and I will cancel meetings booked by anyone else through this link).